 Scale Descriptions: The models commonly termed Traditional and/or Classic will show in the regular classes.
 Models commonly termed Stablemate, TinyMite, Littlebit, Pebbles and Chips will show in the Mini classes where a mini class alternative is noted.

 ENTRY CARDS: Each entry must have a 3"x5" card, white or colored for this show.
 On the up side, type or print clearly the class number, breed and gender.
 On the down side, print the horse's name and the shower's name.
-For security purposes, you may tag your horses but please be careful to have only the horse's breed and gender showing when you place it in the show ring.
-Do not place your horse's hooves on another entry's card or leg tags.
+For security purposes and to prevent mix ups, you may tag your horses but please be careful to have only the horse's breed and gender showing when you place it in the show ring.
+Do not place your entry on top of another entry's card or leg tags.
 Entries without Entry Cards will be disqualified.
 Please do not use scraps of paper or Post-It notes -- 3" x 5" index cards ONLY.

 SPONSORSHIP RAFFLE: Tickets for the sponsorship raffle will be given at the rate of one ticket per estimated dollar of donation value.
 Tickets will be available via class, section and division sponsorships, and via raffle and auction donations.